-I admit, this was my first product and marketing event and I was impressed.
+This was my first product and marketing event and I was impressed.
 It reminded me of the Dragon’s Den and Shark Tank but with no investment at the end of the night.

 After all the presentations and questions were asked, it was time for us the audience to vote on the best business idea.
 The winner of the largest percentage of the prize money was:

 BarCntry Dehydrated Cocktails with 24% of the total votes.
 Check out their pitch:

 What did you like about this article and how will you apply the information to raise funding for your own business?

 Share this blog with others in your local area.